 He never “grows” or “develops” in any respect.

+You can also use the word “always” to express this truth.
+God is always wise, always sovereign, always good, always just, always holy, always merciful, and always gracious.
 Whatever God is, he always is.
 There are no “sometimes” attributes of God.
 All of his attributes are “always” attributes.
 He always is what he is.

-Many of our hymns stress this aspect of God’s character.
-We are accustomed to singing these lines from a beloved hymn:
+Several of our hymns stress this aspect of God’s character—perhaps none so beautifully as these lines from “Immortal, Invisible, God Only Wise”:

 We blossom and flourish as leaves on the tree,

-And wither and perish—but naught changeth Thee!
+And wither and perish—but naught changeth thee!

 He Doesn’t Change His Mind